R-egreen/.github/profile/README.md

-# Data analytics team
+# re.green's team

 Welcome!

-This organization stores main projects developed by the **re.green**'s data analytics team.
+This organization stores main projects developed by the **re.green**'s team.

 Good practices adopted by our team